-For fast and tasty eats in the old city head for the Le Chic Shack, which offers artisanal burgers and sensational shakes in a historic setting.
-It’s well worth the wait if it’s busy.
+For fast and tasty eats in the old city, you can’t go wrong at Le Chic Shack.
+Enjoy artisanal burgers and sensational shakes, served in a historic setting.

 Watch our guide for Sky News Business Class to top places to eat and stay in Quebec City:

 Adam Ford, editor of The Big Bus tour and travel guide and host of Tour the World, regularly joins the team at Sky News Business Class to discuss top travel destinations around the world.
 In this interview Adam provides tips on visiting historic Quebec City in Eastern Canada.

 To experience where much of Quebec City’s fabulous cuisine originates, a day trip to the picturesque Île d’Orléans is a delicious experience.
 The island is located about 5km east of the city, and offers access to a plethora of gourmet food and wine producers.
 It’s essentially one giant market garden.
 The best way to see it is to book a tour or hire a car and set off to explore at your own pace.